jdbargas/.dotfiles/README.md

 `zsh` themes are maintained in zsh/themes and linked to `$ZSH/custom/themes/`

 run `./linkdotfiles` to view affected files/folders
-run `./linkdotfiles force` to link and/or move files
+run `./linkdotfiles force` to link files/folders